 Colleges: Call 020 7749 4114 or email

 University RAGs: Call 020 7749 4104 or email

 Clubs, groups and associations: Call 020 7749 4114 or email

 Breast Cancer Campaign is in partnership with BCR Global Textiles to support the charity through door to door textile collections.
 BCR will donate £40 to Campaign for every tonne of textiles collected.
 To ensure the legitimacy of an organisation fundraising in this way, check that a UK registered charity number is featured on the collection bag or accompanying literature, and contact them directly for more information.
 If in doubt, it may be best to donate unwanted items to your local, registered charity shop.

 Information coming soon.

 An internship is a voluntary placement in one of Campaign's teams at our office in London.
-We aim to give interns insight into working in the charity sector, real fundraising experience and skills that can be used in their future career.
+We aim to give interns insight into working in the charity sector, real experience and skills that can be used in their future career.

 Anyone wishing to forge a career in the charity sector whether they are undergraduates, graduates or those looking for a career change.